kostrykin/LibCarna-Python/README.md

 > Failed expression: pimpl->eglDpy != EGL_NO_DISPLAY

-then you must install the EGL implementation suitable for your rendering hardware (e.g., `sudo apt install libegl1` which is a meta package that will automatically choose the right package, or `libegl-mesa0` for software rendering).
+then you must install the EGL implementation suitable for your rendering hardware (e.g., `sudo apt install libegl1` installs a meta package that automatically chooses the right implementation, or `libegl-mesa0` for software rendering).

 ---
 ## 4. Build instructions